The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 The Single-Operator Risk

 The risk to .com is not technical failure.
 Verisign's infrastructure is among the most resilient on the planet.
-The risk is that every .com domain on Earth depends on:
+The risk is structural: every .com domain on Earth depends on one company (Verisign) continuing to operate, one government (the United States) continuing to authorize it, and one contract (the NTIA Cooperative Agreement) that auto-renews unless the government actively intervenes.
+No alternative .com registry operator exists.
+No competitive bid has ever been conducted.
+No backup plan has been disclosed.

 The Governance Gap: 9,000 Comments, Zero Changes